gmalivenko/cat-gan/README.md

 ```
 pip install -r requirements.txt
 ```
-For the PyTorch installation, please follow [this guide](http://pytorch.org)
+For the PyTorch installation, please follow [this guide](http://pytorch.org).

 ## Training
-To run the training script, make changes in the configuration (example is config/train.yml).
+To run the training script, make changes in the configuration (example is in config/train.yml).

 ```
 python train.py --config config/train.yml